curl/everything-curl/http-requests.md

     curl --time-cond "-1 Jul 2011" https://www.example.org/file.html

-The date parser is liberal and will accept most formats you can write the date, and you can of couse also specify it complete with a time:
+The date parser is liberal and will accept most formats you can write the date, and you can of course also specify it complete with a time:

     curl --time-cond "Sun, 12 Sep 2004 15:05:58 -0700" https://www.example.org/file.html